DaDevFox/task-systems/workflows/ORCHESTRATION.md

 ## Overview

-This document describes the integration of the orchestration layer into the home-manager backend, enabling event-driven coordination between inventory-core and task-core services.
+This document describes the integration of the orchestration layer into the workflows backend, enabling event-driven coordination between inventory-core and task-core services.

 ## Architecture